KrishnakumarModi/Sarathi/PROJECT-README.md

-# AI Career OS
+# Sarathi

-AI Career OS is a career operating system for AI/ML roles.
+Sarathi is a career operating system for AI/ML roles.
 The active runtime is a split stack:

 - `frontend/`: React 19 + Vite single-page application
 - `backend/`: FastAPI + PostgreSQL + Redis API